-Joseph Lieberman, long regarded as the “Republicans’ favorite Democrat” because of his militarist foreign affairs agenda and support for a number of rightist domestic policies, represented Connecticut initially as a Democrat and later as an “Independent Democrat" in the U.S. Senate.
+Former Sen. Joseph Lieberman, regarded as the “Republicans’ favorite Democrat” because of his neoconservative foreign affairs agenda, represented Connecticut initially as a Democrat and later as an “Independent Democrat.”
 First elected to the Senate in 1988, Lieberman retired at the end of his term in 2013.

-A neoconservative Democrat who regularly teamed up with hawkish Republican colleagues—notably Sens.
-John McCain, Lindsey Graham, and Jon Kyl—to press militarist security policies, Lieberman earned a reputation as a foreign policy hawk for his outspoken support for the war in Iraq and for his consistent collaboration with neoconservative-led advocacy groups pushing for interventionist policies in the Middle East.
+In the Senate, Lieberman regularly teamed up with like-minded Republican colleagues—notably Sens.
+John McCain, Lindsey Graham, and Jon Kyl—to promote militarist security policies.
+He earned a reputation as a foreign policy hawk for his outspoken support for the war in Iraq and for his consistent collaboration with neoconservative-led advocacy groups pushing for interventionist policies in the Middle East.

-After leaving office, Lieberman continued his foreign policy advocacy by joining the neoconservative American Enterprise Institute (AEI), where he co-chairs with former Senator Kyl its American Internationalism Project, a purportedly cross-party initiative meant “to rebuild and reshape a bipartisan consensus around American global leadership and engagement."
-Wrote one commentator: "Lieberman, a preeminent neocon, should feel right at home there.
-There is nothing remotely bipartisan about his views.
-They are those of an unreconstructed neocon.
-His tenure at AEI will allow him to continue to pontificate to a sympathetic audience about why he regards even mild opposition to his intransigent bellicosity as benighted obstructionism.”
+Since leaving office, Lieberman has continued his foreign policy advocacy, joining numerous neoconservative groups, in particular the American Enterprise Institute (AEI), where he co-chaired with former Senator Kyl its American Internationalism Project, a purportedly cross-party initiative meant “to rebuild and reshape a bipartisan consensus around American global leadership and engagement.”
+His tenure at AEI, wrote one commentator, allowed Lieberman “to pontificate to a sympathetic audience about why he regards even mild opposition to his intransigent bellicosity as benighted obstructionism.”

 Earlier that year, McCain and Lieberman made a surprise visit to Free Syrian Army fighters on the Turkish border, where they declared that the conflict could only be resolved militarily.
 “Diplomacy with Assad has failed,” they said in a statement, “and it will continue to fail so long as Assad thinks he can defeat the opposition in Syria militarily.”

 Lieberman was also among Congress’s most strident hardliners regarding Iran, pushing through new sanctions measures and advocating for an aggressive U.S. posture.
 In comments made at the neoconservative Foreign Policy Initiative shortly after the 2010 midterm elections, Lieberman asserted that Congress would pressure the Obama administration for more sanctions against Tehran and possibly military action.
-Arguing that he was skeptical that economic sanctions could prevent Iran from developing a nuclear weapon, Lieberman contends there is a "broad bipartisan base of support” for taking military action again Iran.
+Arguing that he was skeptical that economic sanctions could prevent Iran from developing a nuclear weapon, Lieberman contended there was “broad bipartisan base of support” for taking military action against Iran.

 In April 2006, Lieberman became the first prominent Democrat to announce his support for preemptive attacks against Iran to stop it from developing nuclear weapons.
 In an April 2006 interview with the Jerusalem Post, Lieberman said the aim of air strikes would be “to delay [the nuclear program] to deter it hoping that you set the program off course so that by the time they catch up back to where they were there’s been a change in government.
 That’s the limited objective that I would see.”